jsburch83/overthewire/bandit/bandit_12to13.md

     After reading the gzip help commands I settle on this:
     `gzip -dN data.bin`
     Which gave me errors of unknown extension.
 I went back into the man pages on gzip and finally hit a piece where it states that gunzip **takes a list of files on its command line and replaces each file whose name ends with .gz, -gz, .z, or _z...** I take it that the gzip command doesn't like that I named the end of the file with `.bin`.
 I will now change that.

     `mv data.bin data.gz`

-    I then try to gunzip again.
+    I then try to gzip again.
+For some reason, I guess I was reading the man pages and saw that it had switched to gunzip instead of gzip.
+I don't think it matters here so much, but I ran it with gunzip.

     `gunzip -dN data.gz`

-    It works this time.
-Decompressing the file to **data2.bin** just like the file command output said it was originally named.
+    It worked this time.
+Decompressing the file to **data2.bin** just like the **file** command output said it was originally named.

     ![](images/level12to13.decompress.data.bin.jpg)